DarthAlien-1/midterm-elecproj/README.md

 ### Rotate 90° Clockwise
 Rotates images 90 degrees in the clockwise direction.

+## How to Use the Automated Image Processing System

+### 1. Upload/Input Images
+- Place the image or images you want to process inside the input_images folder.
+- Supported image formats include .jpg, .png, and .jpeg.

+### 2. Program Start
+- Run the processor script:
+python processor.py
+- The system automatically processes all images found in the input_images folder.

+### 3. Automated Processing
+Each input image undergoes the following operations:
+- Thermal Vision (Heatmap)
+- Motion Blur (Directional)
+- Mirror Flip (Horizontal)
+- Channel Swap (BGR → RGB)
+- Solarize
+- Rotate 90° Clockwise

+### 4. Output Results
+- All processed images are automatically saved in the output_images folder.
+- Each image processing feature generates its own output file with a descriptive prefix for easy comparison and validation.

+### 5. Automation and Continuous Integration
+- Automated tests are executed using PyTest.
+- Every push or pull request triggers the GitHub Actions CI pipeline to ensure code quality and reliability.

 ## Author
 - Clemente, Jose Fernando - Image Processing Lead